My Love For Basketball!

 I have found many things to compare to basketball.
 I have learned a lot from basketball, which has taught me about life, too!

 Suppose for a minute that you are in a basketball game.
-You are down by 20 points, and it’s the fourth quarter with less than 3 minutes remaining in the game.
+You are down by 20 points, and it’s the fourth quarter with less than 3 minutes remaining.
 What do you do?
 The one thing you should never do is give up hope or get anxious!
-(Philippians 4:6) There is hope no matter the odds against you, how inadequate you feel, or how many times you failed in the past.
+(Philippians 4:6) There is hope, no matter the odds against you, how inadequate you feel, or how many times you failed in the past.
 (1 Corinthians 10:13) Instead, ask God for the wisdom you need to act wisely.
 (James 1:5) Ask for His help to work things out, no matter the outcome of the “game” — your life — may be.

 ~ Bill Greguska